-LPT has pledged its support for members of or those wishing to join the Reserve Forces and recognises the valuable contribution reservists make to the UK Armed Forces, their communities and the Workplace.
+LPT has pledged its support for members of or those wishing to join the Reserve Forces and recognises the valuable contribution reservists make to the UK Armed Forces, their communities and their civilian workplace.

 The purpose of this policy is to provide practical guidance for managers to enable them to help manage and support those employees who are members of the Reserve Forces or wishing to join the Reserve Forces.
+It also covers employees who are Cadet Forces adult volunteers (CFAV).